British Columbia. Former name of Prince George: Fraser River drainage

 Not currently an official name.

-Fort George was a trading post founded in 1807 by Simon Fraser of the North West Company and named after King George III.
+Fort George, modern day Prince George, was a fur trading post founded in 1807 by Simon Fraser [1776–1862] of the North West Company and named after King George III of Great Britain.

-The Dakelh (Carrier) name for this point at the confluence of the Nechako and Fraser Rivers was “Thle-et-leh” meaning “the confluence”.
+The Dakelh (Carrier) name for this place at the meeting of the Nechako and Fraser rivers is “Thle-et-leh,” meaning “the confluence.”

 References: